junzhin/DL_assign1/README.md

 This repository is created for  COMP4329 COMP5329 Deep Learning  Semester 1 2023, Assignment 1

 ## Abstract of the project
+Neural networks, as the foundation of the deep learning methodology, has been gained wide attention over the years, leading to the desired demand to understand the philosophy and idea behind the Neural Network.
+This report will mainly analyze and evaluate each of the self-implemented multilayer perceptron modules such as the regularization techniques, optimizers, activation functions, etc according to a comprehensive computational study.
+Experiments related to each module will be conducted for remedying a 10-class clas- sification task on 10000 test data samples training in 50000 training data for examining the effectiveness when changing different hyperparameters while maintaining other modules constantly.
+Discussion related to experiment results, limitations of our work, and meaningful conclusions and reflection will also be provided
+---

+## Purpose of the study
+In this project, we have developed several modules in the neural network from scratch using numpy library, instead of the API function from PyTorch.
+The purpose of this study is to understand the fundamental structure and reasoning behind the neural network and perform a computational study to compare and test the performance when changing various experimental hyperparameters, such as learning rate, optimizer, etc. We havve developed multiple modules, including activation functions such as the ReLU function, and optimizers such as Stochastic gradient descent with momentum, regularization technique including batch normalization, dropout, and mini-batch training procedure.
+Using test accuracy, execution time, and validation loss as evaluation metrics, we would like to compare the effect of multilayer perceptron when deploying different combinations of modules to provide further guidance when training similar models in the future
 ---

 # Group members and Organisation about the course: